-The unit housing is plastic and does not require an earth ground connection.
+The unit housing is plastic and does not require an earth ground connection to itself.
 If the module is mounted in a metal housing, an earth ground wire connection to the metal housing's ground terminal (green screw) is usually required using suitable wire per applicable codes.

 Circuits wired to power, I/O, and the network should be earth grounded as reflected in the connection diagrams.
-The ground connections noted are recommended for best results and help protect the unit by giving it a low impedance path to ground for shunting destructive transient energy.
-See the Electrical Connection Drawings for I/O, power, and network ground connections.
+Note that for I/O, power, and excitation connections, it is always best to apply earth ground closest to the module, but never at both ends of a cable.
+Keeping this connection close to the module allows any destructive transient energy to be safely shunted to earth ground along a short and local low impedance path, helping to protect the circuit from damage.
+See the Electrical Connections Drawings for I/O, power, and network ground connections.

 Note: A USB isolator is recommended when connected to a grounded Personal Computer for configuration purposes.
-This will avoid a potential ground loop that can occur if the I/O signal is already earth grounded, as a PC commonly earth grounds its USB port, making contact with both the USB signal and shield ground which is held in common to the input circuit return of this module.
+This will avoid a potential ground loop that can occur if the I/O signal is already earth grounded, as a PC commonly connects earth ground at its USB port and this connects to USB signal and shield ground held in common to the input circuit return of this module.